 - List study documentation requirements and standards for collecting and reporting clinical trial data

-This is a practical, hands-on introduction to the job and how clinical monitoring tasks are performed.
-This course would be beneficial if you have been monitoring for less than one year, manage team members in this role, or for in-house CRA or project assistants who support CRA monitoring activities.
+- This course is beneficial if you have been monitoring for less than one year, or if you are an in-house CRA or project assistant who supports CRA monitoring activities

 The course will be led by one of the following instructors: